Ruslan-Pantaev/midi_matrix_modulator/README.md

   * Incorporating music21 lib (which means I should port over to py3 eventually)
   * TODO complete multiplication function
   * TODO continue filling out custom chords / scales dictionary (will probably prompt usr to ask if they want to enter notes individually or as chord_names)
+  * *Note: midi files in this repo are randomly assigned notes for purposes of debugging*